PGScatalog/pgsc_calc/README.md

 * `v3-rc1` only implements basic PGS calculation on autosomes for VCF and BGEN files
 * We plan to publish release candidates which add support for plink1/2 data, WGS data, and ancestry normalisation
 * **Release candidates are pre-release software that may break unexpectedly in the future**

+> [!TIP]
+> Breaking changes have been made from v2.
+Things may not work as you expect.
+Please see [the documentation](https://pgsc-calc.readthedocs.io/en/v3-alpha.1/).

 ## Pipeline summary